13. Everything a Travesty

 With autumn’s arrival, it was imperative not to waste any good firewood.
 So I asked the Crimson Confession’s mules to pull their pair of wagons out into the field where the knights had fallen.
 After Betty and I unhitched the mules and removed their tack, they refused our invitation to remain and the four of them galloped away braying phrases such as “Freedom, motherfuckers!” and “Up your cunts!

 The deployment of two .50 caliber machine guns had made it impossible to separate the remains of the knights from those of the zombies and the horses.
-Betty, Kyle, and I — with the help of about a dozen neighbors — recovered from the mess whatever weapons we could find (including my cousin’s saber), and then we raked and shoveled flesh, bowel, and bone onto the wagons.
+Betty, Kyle, and I — with the help of about a dozen neighbors — recovered from the mess whatever weapons we could find (including my cousin’s saber), and then we raked and shoveled flesh, bowel, and bone into the wagons.
 Kyle fired up his ATV and hauled William out to the makeshift pyre.
-He was stiff and colorless, like a farcical marble sculpture, when we tossed him onto the heap.
+He was stiff and colorless, like a farcical marble sculpture.
 We finished the task by early afternoon and returned to our homes sticky and starving.
 After a thorough wash and a big lunch, Betty joined me for a nap.

 “You okay?”
 Betty asked as she snuggled up to me in bed.